Last Updated on May 31, 2022 by Editor

 It’s 45 miles from outside of Arlington VA to Purcellville, ending at the very good Magnolia’s At the Mill Restaurant.
 In Loudoun County, the OD is known as the Bikeable Brews Trail, along which you can stop at Old Ox and Lost Rhino Breweries among others.

 Where to Eat In Loudoun County

-Farmers bearing fresh-picked produce walk right through the front door, and in a few minutes, said produce might be cleaned, chopped and appear on your plate.
+Farmers bearing fresh-picked produce walk right through the front door.
+In a few minutes, said produce might be cleaned, chopped and appear on your plate.
 Chef Tim Rawley moved to Leesburg to be closer to the vineyards, and this passion for locally sourced wines and ingredients shows.
-“Eat-Drink-Simply,” indeed.
+“Eat-Drink-Simply.”
+Indeed.

-EAT: Monk’s BBQ, Purcellville.
-You’ll smell Monk’s before you see it –in a space tucked beneath an HVAC retailer.
-Stacked cords of wood, a huge barrel smoker, and that unmistakable scent of mesquite.
-Monk’s excels in brisket ($11.99) and pastrami ($11.99), but the pulled pork and pulled chicken ain’t bad, either, especially with house-made sauces that incorporate beers brewed at local breweries, and a custard-cornbread ($1) you won’t find anywhere else.
 In fact, brewers, distillers and BBQ joints in Loudoun County collaborate all the time.
-You’ll see micro-brewers hanging out at Monk’s bar, which comes alive every Wednesday for “Whiskey Wednesday” – the perfect way to celebrate the end of Hump Day.
+You’ll see micro-brewers hanging out at Monk’s bar, which comes alive every Wednesday for “Whiskey Wednesday.”
+It’s the perfect way to celebrate the end of Hump Day.